Interlock Driving Licence (ACT)

 What are the costs?

 Each approved Interlock supplier is required to make their fees and charges publicly available.

 Typically, the costs for the minimum six-month Interlock period would be about $1200 (for installation, monthly servicing and removal of the Interlock).
 For each subsequent 12 months on the program, costs would be about $1800 for monthly servicing.

 You may be eligible for a 35 per cent discount on installation, monthly servicing and removal costs if you hold a current, valid Centrelink or Veterans Affairs concession card.

 There may be additional costs for unscheduled servicing and lockouts, if you breach the compliance requirements.

-- you drove a motor vehicle other than the vehicle nominated to the RTA, and fitted with an approved Interlock;
+- you drove a motor vehicle other than the vehicle nominated, and fitted with an approved interlock;

 - by providing a blood-alcohol concentration sample of 0.02 or more; or